Fed criticized for missing red flags before bank collapse

 On Monday, Powell announced that the Fed would review its supervision of Silicon Valley to understand how it might have better managed its regulation of the bank.
 The review will be conducted by Michael Barr, the Fed vice chair who oversees bank oversight, and will be publicly released May 1.

-“We need to have humility,” Barr said, “and conduct a careful and thorough review of how we supervised and regulated this firm and what we should learn from this experience."

 A Federal Reserve spokesperson declined to comment further.
-A call to the California Department of Financial Protection and Innovation was not immediately returned.
+A spokesperson for the California Department of Financial Protection also declined to comment.

 Most banks would have sought to make other investments to offset that risk.
 The Fed could have also forced the bank to raise additional capital.

+That percentage was the second highest among banks with more than $50 billion in assets, according to ratings agency S&P. Signature had the fourth-highest percentage of uninsured deposits.

-That is an unusually high proportion that made the bank highly susceptible to the risk that depositors would quickly withdraw their money at the first sign of trouble — a classic bank run — which is exactly what happened.
+Such an unusually high proportion made Silicon Valley Bank highly susceptible to the risk that depositors would quickly withdraw their money at the first sign of trouble — a classic bank run — which is exactly what happened.

-Silicon Valley's CEO, Greg Becker, in the past had lobbied Congress for a lighter regulatory touch, and he served on the board of the Federal Reserve Bank of San Francisco until the day of the Silicon Valley collapse.

-“I’m at a loss for words to understand how this business model was deemed acceptable by their regulators," said Aaron Klein, a congressional aide who worked on the Dodd-Frank banking regulation law that was passed after the 2008 financial crisis.
+“I’m at a loss for words to understand how this business model was deemed acceptable by their regulators," said Aaron Klein, a congressional aide, now at the Brookings Institution, who worked on the Dodd-Frank banking regulation law that was passed after the 2008 financial crisis.

+The bank failures will likely color an upcoming Fed review of rules that set out how much money large banks must hold in reserve.
+Barr said last year that he wanted to conduct a “holistic” review of those requirements, raising concerns in the banking industry that the review would lead to rules forcing banks to hold more reserves, which would limit their ability to lend.

+Many critics also point to a 2018 law as softening bank regulations in ways that contributed to Silicon Valley's failure.
+Pushed by the Trump administration with bipartisan support in Congress, the law exempted banks with $100 billion to $250 billion in assets — Silicon Valley's size — from requirements that included regular examinations of how they would fare in tough economic times, known as “stress tests.”

 AP Economics Writer Paul Wiseman contributed to this report.